alephium/www/src/content/news/The-results-of-Alephium-s-naming-competition-are-in-9b2b60ff184c/index.md

 #### Virtual Machine

 **Alphred _(eyettea#6915) — 0 ALPH
 _**Eyettea is a team member and we are not entitled to rewards.
 More ALPH for the others! \o/ However, the name Alphred immediately stuck!
 It was an obvious match for everyone.
-And Batman’s butler, <a href="https://en.wikipedia.org/wiki/Alfred_Pennyworth" class="markup--anchor markup--p-anchor" data-href="https://en.wikipedia.org/wiki/Alfred_Pennyworth" rel="noopener" target="_blank">Mr. Pennyworth</a> would agree! 🦇
+And Batman’s butler, <a href="https://en.wikipedia.org/wiki/Alfred_Pennyworth" data-href="https://en.wikipedia.org/wiki/Alfred_Pennyworth">Mr. Pennyworth</a> would agree! 🦇

 #### Smart Contract Language